 Heritage in Africa is increasingly employed as a vehicle for development.
 The desire to make heritage pay is palpable.
 Can one really put the onus on Africa’s past to not only be self-sustaining but also to fuel development?
 How can Africa’s heritage be used to shape and secure a sustainable future for the continent?

 In what ways do heritage, sustainability and development intersect in African nations?
 Can heritage be conceived as a motor for innovation and change, or is it a barrier to development?
-What challenges or tensions arise as nations, cities and communities employ cultural heritage for economic, touristic, or societal development?
+What challenges or tensions arise as nations, cities and communities employ cultural heritage for economic, touristic or societal development?
 What can heritage researchers learn from the African experience?
-This conference adopts a perspective which explores African conceptions of what heritage is or can be, and therefore we encourage papers which examine and challenge the relationships between tangible / intangible aspects of heritage, natural / cultural heritage, and the moveable / immoveable.
+This conference adopts a perspective that explores African conceptions of what heritage is or can be, and therefore we encourage papers that examine and challenge the relationships between tangible/intangible aspects of heritage, natural/cultural heritage, and the moveable/immoveable.
 We also encourage an interdisciplinary focus with innovative dialogues made between heritage studies, archaeology, anthropology, international development, political science, geography, sociology and museum studies.